-A. You know, I don't think it's right that Pentecostals use the title "Pentecostal" because they aren't imitating Pentecost.
-I would prefer to call them "Azuzals" or "Corinthians" because that is where their movement began.
+A. You know, I don't think it's right that Pentecostals use the title 'Pentecostal' because they aren't imitating the First Messianic Shavu'ot or 'Pentecost' at all.
+I would prefer to call them 'Azuzals' or 'Corinthians' because that is where their movement began.
 The Azuza Street revival marked a yearning for the old-time charismatic gifts.
-The yearning was not wrong and indeed the Lord has used many Pentecostals mightily.
-I will say that it was a mixture of the hand of God and a release of pent-up soulish energy dying for release.
+The yearning was not wrong and indeed Yahweh has used many Pentecostals mightily.
+I will say that it was a mixture of the hand of Elohim (God) and a release of pent-up soulish energy dying for release.
 Pentecostalism started amongst the poor and repressed and with that background the gibberish we hear is not altogether surprising.
 Now it has become a habit.
-And in some churches it is even "taught".
+And in some churches it is even 'taught'.

-Like most contemporary churches, some of their [Pentecostal] works are of God, some are of man, and some (alas) are of the devil.
+Like most contemporary churches, some of their [Pentecostal] works are of Elohim (God), some are of man, and some (alas) are of the devil.

 Q. Do you think Pentecostalism will come to an end?

 A. Every denomination will eventually.
 It will certainly be burned and all the dross removed.
 But then you will be left with...

 A. Well, a purged one, at any rate!
 We're a long way from the millennial ideal yet.
 But to answer your question specifically, yes, of course, all the gibberish tongue-speaking will end.
 Indeed, Paul tells us, doesn't he, that the gifts like prophecy and tongues will vanish one day because we won't need them.
 That too is something to be looked forward to, when perfection comes.